Managing the Register

 EHEA Key Commitment

-In 2020, there has been no change in the number of countries fulfilling the European Higher Education Area (EHEA) Key Commitment on quality assurance.
-As was the case by the end of 2019, in 28 EHEA countries (see map below) all higher education institutions are subject to regular external quality assurance in line with the ESG, carried out by EQAR-registered agencies.
+In 2020, there were no changes in the number of countries fulfilling the European Higher Education Area (EHEA) Key Commitment on quality assurance.
+In 28 EHEA countries (see map below) higher education institutions are subject to regular external quality assurance in line with the ESG, carried out by EQAR-registered agencies, as was the case at the end of 2019.

 The lack of progress in countries fulfilling the Key Commitment may to some extent be explained by the pandemic, which led to a postponement of new applications and a stagnation in advancing new legal regulation to support external QA arrangements in line with the ESG.